rogerbarton/vr-modeling/docs/report/2-Impl-Areas.md

 For example, when the user is grabbing a selection we want to provide relevant input to that context such as being able to change the pivot mode or whether rotation is enabled.

+### Controllers vs Hand Tracking

+- Controllers allow more precise and predefined input
+- Hand tracking is different for everyone and relies on less robust gesture recognition
+- Controllers have predefined degrees of freedom, hands could be more contextual
+- Hand input defined in terms of bone transforms

-## Threading
+## Threading*

 In order to have a high framerate, the expensive computations done by libigl must be done on a worker thread.
 The Unity API, such as getting the transform position, is not thread-safe and thus use from a worker thread is forbidden.
 This has several implications, with the main one being that all access to the Unity API must be done before starting the thread and the results should be copied.
-This is what :cs:func:`PreExecute` and the :cs:class:`MeshState` are for.
+This is what :cs:func:`PreExecute` and the :cs:struct:`MeshState` are for.
 If the thread wants to make changes to the Unity state, e.g. moving an object, then this must be deferred to the main thread.
 Here this is done once the thread has finished in :cs:func:`PostExecute`, however, a concurrent queue of actions could also be used.

 As we want to execute certain operations every frame and apply their changes, we have a loop of `PreExecute`, `Execute` and `PostExecute`.
 Where `PreExecute` and `PostExecute` are performed on the main thread.
 Notably, in `PostExecute` we apply changes to the mesh done by libigl.